POLICY & PLANNING ANALYST III

 Salary: $4,737.20 - $5,921.07 Monthly

-This position protects and assists Wyoming citizens through its oversight, regulation, and enforcement of insurance matters.
-The position reviews and evaluates property and casualty insurance, company policy contract forms, and processes to determine compliance with the Department's Wyoming Insurance Code, regulations, and policy positions.
-Provides insurance expertise to the Department in all areas related to property-casualty insurance with a special focus on personal lines and commercial insurance.
+This position reviews and evaluates property, casualty, and title insurance company policy contract forms, rates, and rules to determine compliance with the department's Wyoming Insurance Code, regulations, and policy positions.
+Coordinates direct and manages the non-admitted insurance program.
+Provides insurance expertise and advice in the areas of property, casualty, and title insurance.

-Perform various tasks in both long and short-range planning for various governmental programs.
+Perform a variety of tasks in both long and short-range planning for various governmental programs.

 Perform research studies for special assignments involving state or federal legislation, statutes, or policy issues, including gathering data and creating special reports.